Electrical Safety training can be difficult to implement.

 Anyone who may interact with energized electrical equipment (e.g., switching a disconnect or breaker, performing maintenance work close to energized parts, troubleshooting, testing, installing, decommissioning, measuring, etc.).

 OSHA 1910.332(c) provides a list of who should be trained.
-We recommend that you start with electrical engineers, electricians, electrical technicians, then move onto training maintenance, operations.
+We recommend that you start with electrical engineers, electricians, and electrical technicians.
+Then move on to training maintenance and operations personnel.
 Don’t forget management.
-If getting started or budgeting is a problem, or if support is lacking, try reading up on “Get the Boss on Board”.

 WHEN should training be done?

 Training should be performed once every three years in order to align with the major changes in NFPA 70E.
 Annual refresher training and on-the-job coaching should supplement the three yearly cycles.

 OSHA uses the language “close enough to energized parts”.
 This means that the risk of injury is influenced by proximity.

 OSHA does not allow unprotected workers to be closer than one foot (12 inches) from an energized part at low voltage (< 600V).
 NFPA 70E states that the risk of shock is still present at 3’6” (42 inches) and that the risk of burn injury should be quantified and could be (and in certain cases will be) greater than 42”.

 WHAT kind of electrical safety training do my workers need?

 Training varies based on risk exposure.
 Electrical engineers, electrical technicians, and electricians have the highest exposure rates.
 Their training should be a comprehensive NFPA 70E class that covers the relevant parts of OSHA (1910 Subpart S for work practices and 1910 Subpart I for Personal Protective Equipment).